cloudfoundry/cf-acceptance-tests/assets/service_broker/README.md

 - `cf login` with an admin user and password
 - `cf target -o <some org> -s <some space>` with an org and space where you'd like to push the broker

-The script also takes parameters:
-- `broker_name`: Specifies the app name and route for the broker.
-Defaults to 'async-broker'.
+The script takes a single optional argument that can be used to set the app name and route for the broker, which defaults to 'async-broker'.
-- `env`: Specifies the cf environment (used only for choosing an app domain).
-Allowed values are 'bosh-lite', 'tabasco', and 'a1'.
-Defaults to 'bosh-lite'.

 ### Running multiple cases ###
 --------------------------